Everest Base Camp Packing List for May: What You Really Need (From Local Experts)

 Trekking Shirts: 2 long and short sleeve shirts

-Inner Garment: 5 to 6 pairs of underwear and 3 sports bra
+Inner Garment: 5 to 6 pairs of underwear (and sports bras if needed)

 Bra